 Other methods – like rubbing gasoline or nail polish over the tick – are generally ineffective for quick removal and might even heighten the risk of a Lyme infection.
 Experts also discourage burning the tick because this can make the tick burst, possibly spreading fluids with Lyme bacteria around the bite .

-The tell-tale sign of Lyme disease is an expanding, circular skin rash at the site of the tick bite.
-The outer edges and center of the rash are typically red, with little redness in between .
-This can give the rash – which is seen in about 70% of people with a Lyme infection – a “bull’s-eye” or “target” appearance.
+The tell-tale sign of Lyme disease is an expanding, circular skin rash at the site of the tick bite, which usually differs from a regular insect bite.
+Unlike a regular bug bite, the outer edges and center of the rash are typically red, with little redness in between .
+This can give the Lyme rash – which is seen in about 70% of people with a Lyme infection – a “bull’s-eye” or “target” appearance.

 Image of a bull's-eye rash appearing on the upper arm.
 Source: CDC.gov.

-This rash typically begins within 30 days after the tick bite (on average, it first appears about 7 days after the bite) .
-As days and weeks pass, the Lyme bacteria steadily travel throughout the body and can cause other “bull’s-eye” rashes to appear.
+This rash typically begins within 30 days after the deer tick bite (on average, it first appears about 7 days after the bite) .
+As days and weeks pass, the Lyme bacteria steadily travel throughout the body and can cause other bull’s-eye rashes to appear.

-This specific type of rash is a clear sign of a Borrelia infection, and the sooner you get treatment the better.
+This specific type of rash is a clear sign of a Borrelia infection, and the sooner you antibiotic treatment for the disease, the better.
 (Antibiotics are generally prescribed if you are diagnosed with Lyme disease.)

 Not everyone with a Lyme infection experiences the bull’s-eye rash.
-So if a blacklegged tick bites you, watch for other symptoms of Lyme disease.
-Specifically, see if you have any of these symptoms within the first 30 days after the tick bite :
+So if an infected blacklegged tick bites your exposed skin, watch for other symptoms of Lyme disease.
+(Disease transmission doesn’t take long, which is why it’s key to remove the tick as soon as possible, as discussed above.)
+Specifically, see if you have any of these symptoms within the first 30 days after the deer tick bite :

-If you observe any of these symptoms, report them to your doctor to learn what should be done next.
+If you observe any of these Lyme disease symptoms, report them to your doctor to learn what should be done next.
 Your doctor may want you to take a blood test for Lyme disease.

 Lyme disease symptoms don’t always occur within 30 days after the tick bite.
-Some symptoms can develop months later.
+Some symptoms of this infectious disease can develop months later.
 These symptoms include: